instructure/instructure-ui/packages/ui-editable/src/components/InPlaceEdit/README.md

 the space it consumes in the app.

 Use `InPlaceEdit` to edit `Text` using `Text as="input"`.
 Also demonstrates how you might wish to handle the case when the text is empty.
+Use the checkbox to switch between inline and block layout.

 ```js
 ---